Thoseyearsbrian/Aegis/SurgeAegis/Docs/en-US/README.md

   <a href="https://github.com/Thoseyearsbrian/Aegis/blob/main/SurgeAegis/Docs/zh-CN/README.md"><b>【中文文档点此进入】</b></a>
 </p>

-A high-performance, cross-platform rule repository focused on network-layer defense.
-Designed for Surge, Clash, QuantumultX, and OpenWrt.
-Protects against APT threats, DNS poisoning, malicious C2 traffic, SDK telemetry, and botnet sources.
-Supports iOS, macOS, Windows, Android, and router platforms.
+A high-performance rule set specifically designed for Surge, focusing on application-layer and transport-layer defenses.
+It covers threats such as DNS poisoning, APT command-and-control infrastructure, SDK telemetry, backdoor communications, and malicious C2 servers.
+The project also extends to blocking global advertising and tracking domains, aiming to achieve precise identification and efficient blocking of local traffic on iOS and macOS devices.

 ## **Project Background**

-[Aegis](https://github.com/Thoseyearsbrian/Aegis) is a fully community-maintained network security rule set focused on defending against modern network-layer threats.
+[Aegis](https://github.com/Thoseyearsbrian/Aegis) is a fully individually maintained network security rule set focused on defending against modern network-layer threats.
 It aims to help global users build localized and efficient defense systems.
 The project blocks DNS poisoning, APT threat sources, SDK telemetry, backdoor domains, and C2 controllers, and further extends coverage to major global ad and tracking domains, enabling precise local traffic identification and efficient interception.
 It also includes rules for multiple high-risk attack sources worldwide, including infrastructure and behavioral signatures related to Pegasus spyware.

 The project fully enforces encrypted DNS, rejecting plaintext queries to ensure secure and private communications.
 Even on devices lacking traditional security software — such as iPhones — Aegis provides effective protection at the network traffic layer.